On cyclic fixed points of spectra: Statement of results

 is $k$-coconnected, and the conclusion is that

 is also $k$-coconnected, for all $n\ge2$.
-This recovers the generalization of Tsalidis' theorem used (implicitly) by Ausoni and Rognes \cite{AR02}*{Thm.~5.7} in the special case when $B = \ell$, the Adams summand of connective $p$-local complex $K$-theory, and $k = 2p-2$.
-The generalized result is used again in \cite{AR:tck1}*{Cor.~5.10}. \end{ex}
+This recovers the generalization of Tsalidis' theorem used by Ausoni and the fourth author \cite{AR02}*{Thm.~5.7} in the special case when $B = \ell$, the Adams summand of connective $p$-local complex $K$-theory, and $k = 2p-2$.
+The generalized result is used again in \cite{AR12}*{Cor.~5.9}, for $B = \ell/p = k(1)$, the first connective Morava $K$-theory. \end{example}